Maharani (OTT TV series): Season 1

 Rishita Roy Chowdhury of India Today said the series is about Saheb, Biwi aur Bihar.
 Rohit Vats of News18 gave Maharani 2.5 stars.
-The Quint mentioned that Maharani lives up to the hype.
 Aditya Menon in The Quint wrote that the web series trid to invert the ‘Jungle Raj’ tag that was put on the Lalu Yadav-Rabri Devi period in Bihar.
 Saibal Chatterjee of NDTV wrote that Maharani is a passable account of a state fighting steady decline and seeking regeneration.

 Shubhra Gupta of The Indian Express stated that Huma Qureshi flourishes in a web series with banal writing.

 Subhash.
 K.Jha called it a taut political drama with surprising twists and turns.
 Nandini Ramnath of Scroll.in wrote that the cast of Maharani has brilliant performances.

-Rony Patra from LetsOTT stated that strong characters and an authentic Bihari milieu coupled with “bombastic dialogues” made the series a gripping watch.
-Rishita Roy Chowdhury of India Today went on to applaud Huma Qureshi's performance saying” she brings nuances and emotional gradients to her character.
+Rony Patra from LetsOTT stated that strong characters and an authentic Bihari milieu coupled with "bombastic dialogues" made the series a gripping watch.
+Rishita Roy Chowdhury of India Today went on to applaud Huma Qureshi's performance saying" she brings nuances and emotional gradients to her character.

 Bollywood Life called it a sensational and intriguing game of political chess.
 Kriti Tulsiani from ZoomTV wrote that the show boasts of a captivating premise but falls victim to the makers’ linear storytelling approach.

 BINGED called it a well-crafted chronicle of a story that needed telling.

 Spotboye made the parallel with Scam 1992, calling it another big winner for SonyLIV.

 Season 2

-The Times of India gave it 3.5 stars out of 5 while stating that it is “An enthralling political drama with compelling performances.”
+The Times of India gave it 3.5 stars out of 5 while stating that it is "An enthralling political drama with compelling performances."
 Shashank Pandey of Dainik Bhaskar also gave the series a 3.5 out of five and hailed it as, ‘Emotion aur entertainment ki Maharani.’
 ABP News, with its 4 stars out of 5, mentioned that ‘Maharani continues to rule the world of OTT’.

 Abhimanyu Mathur of Hindustan Times remarked ‘Huma Qureshi reigns supreme in a show that is a lesson in how political thrillers should be made.’
 Namrata Thakur of Rediff said, ‘The second season of Maharani 2 is bigger, better, and far more brutal’.

 TV9 said that the second season was ‘Full of Unexpected twists and turns and gave it 4 stars out of 5.

-Zoya Bhatti of ThePrint gave the Huma Qureshi starrer a 3.5 out of 5, commenting “Maharani 2 sees Rani Bharti go from political pawn to queen bee.”
+Zoya Bhatti of ThePrint gave the Huma Qureshi starrer a 3.5 out of 5, commenting "Maharani 2 sees Rani Bharti go from political pawn to queen bee."

-Nandini Ramnath from Scroll called the series “Another, more focused, round of self-serving politics.”
-Koimoi’s Shubham Kulkarni also gave the second season 3.5 stars out of 5 and said, “Huma Qureshi Continues To Reign.”
+Nandini Ramnath from Scroll called the series "Another, more focused, round of self-serving politics."
+Koimoi’s Shubham Kulkarni also gave the second season 3.5 stars out of 5 and said, "Huma Qureshi Continues To Reign."